 What do you do when a child needs medical assistance?

 Our faculty is trained in basic first aid and CPR.
-A head or other serious injury warrants an immediate call to the parent.
-Local EMS are in close proximity to the school for emergencies.
-We ensure that all faculty and staff are aware of specific allergies, and we operate as a “peanut-free school”.
+A head injury or other serious injury warrants a call to the parent.
+Local EMS are in close proximity to the school for emergency response.
+We ensure all faculty and staff are aware of specific allergies, and we operate as a “nut-free” school.

 Do you offer financial assistance?